 I had originally composed the Fall Sound Garden for Manomin Park, in Fridley MN, where Rice Creek flows into the Mississippi, a powerful confluence with deep history, a floodplain ecosystem right on the banks of the river.
-So the score was composed with and for the river, and for the Fall season; and then having just presented a version in the Cities, it was all loaded up and ready to roll, so I really felt like things were aligning, opening to this opportunity.
+So the score was composed with and for the river, and for the Fall season; and then having just presented a version in the Cities, all the installation pieces were already organized, so I really felt like things were aligning, opening to this opportunity.
 And when I asked a few of my crew / collaborators if they’d like to join me pro bono, they all said yes, which made it actually possible.

 SM: Of course it was Zak!
 I love how these kinds of collaborations evolve organically.
 Zak had been to visit us here at Akiing before and during the Stop Line 3 camp, and we’d been thinking together about ways to bring his community-focused printmaking work – and his love of music and his own sound practice – together with some organizing I was doing with artists and activists.
 I remember him calling me right after visiting your Fall Sound Garden and saying, “You have to hear this…”

 That first event, back in October, was so profound.
 I mean, for me it was a real turning point in how I thought about my role as an artist organizer, and a witness.
 What were some of the things about that gathering that still stick with you?